ArtScience-Interfaculty/IoT-WtF/README.md

 ###Tuesday 27 Sept
 * tbd
+* Work on individual or pair projects

 ###Thursday 29 Sept
 * tbd
+* Work on individual or pair projects

 ###Friday 30 Sept
 * Presentation of pair or individual projects